ncarvajalc/ISIS1225-Lib/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-DISCLib is a library that provides a set of ADT's and data structures to support the development and use of algorithms.
+DISCLib is a library that provides a set of ADT's to support the development and use of algorithms.
 Its intended as a teaching tool in the course [ISIS1225-Estructuras de Datos y Algoritmos][uniandes-url].

-To check the laboratories repositories, go to the [ISIS-1225 GitHub Organization][organization-url].
-And more examples and source code details, please refer to the [View Demo and Examples][demo-url]
+To check the laboratories repositories, go to the following links:

+  * [ISIS1225-SampleMVC][sample-mvc-url] MVC introduction laboratory.
+  * [ISIS1225-SampleConflicts][sample-conflicts-url] GitHub conflicts managment laboratory.
+  * [ISIS1225-SampleList][sample-list-url] ADT List laboratory.
+  * [ISIS1225-SampleSorts][sample-sort-url] ADT List sorting algorithms laboratory.
+  * [ISIS1225-sampleMap][sample-map-url] ADT Map laboratory.
+  * [ISIS1225-SampleCollision][sample-collision-url] ADT Ordered Map laboratory.
+  * [ISIS1225-SampleTree][sample-tree-url] ADT Ordered Map (BST and RBT) laboratory.
+  * [ISIS1225-sampleGraph][sample-graph-url] ADT Graph laboratory.
+  * [ISIS1225-SampleAlgorithm][sample-algorithm-url] ADT Graph algorithms laboratory.

 <!-- Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources. -->